AllenDowney/Portfolio/narrative18.md

 During Summer 2017 I worked with Scott Hersey and the Cambridge School in Weston to help them develop a new course that integrates engineering, math, and science.

-I have worked with several Argosy fellows in my classes, including Manish Dat in Data Science, Spring 2017;
+I have worked with several Argosy fellows in my classes, including Manish Datt in Data Science, Spring 2017;
 Mitaxi Mehta in Complexity Science, Fall 2017; and Srikrishnan Divakaran in Software Systems, Spring 2018.

-I participated in Summer Institute in 2017.
-I plan to participate again in 2018, as well as leading a workshop on Computation in STEM.
+I participated in Summer Institute in 2017; I plan to participate again in 2018, as well as leading a workshop on Computation in STEM.

-In the future I will continue to seek opportunities to influence engineering education at other institutions through this kind of direct engagement.
+In the future I hope to continue to engage with other institutions through the Collaboratory.

 [Committee work](#committee-work)
 =======

-In 2016-17, I hope to work with the next incarnation of the ARB to design procedures and structures that reflect our curriculum and the organization of the faculty.
+In 2016-17, I was the chair of the ARB.
+I initiated a project to revise our policies and processes for student planning, declaration of major, tracking progress toward graduation, and auditing graduating seniors.
+The goal of this project was to design procedures and structures that reflect our curriculum and the organization of the faculty.

+In 2017-18 I continued this work as a member and co-chair of the Curriculum Working Group.
+Working with Linda Canavan and Jeremy Goodman, we rolled out the first step of the new process, the Sophomore Declarathon, in November 2017, and the second step, the Junior Reality Check, in March 2018.
+So far, these transitions are going smoothly, and I think they are taking us in a positive direction.

+I have been working with the CWG on two other policy changes: (1) a substantial revision of our policies for independent study, student research, student-led classes, and the OSS, and (2) a revision to our requirements in math and science, intended to support experiments in these areas including the next iteration of QEA.